-In the Internet domain, there may never be duplicate ordered sets, such as: <protocol, local address, local port, foreign address, foreign port>.
-UNIX domain sockets need not always be bound to a name, but when bound there may never be duplicate ordered sets such as: <local pathname, foreign pathname>.
-The path names may not refer to existing files.
+In the Internet domain, there can never be duplicate ordered sets, such as: protocol, local address, local port, foreign address, foreign port.
+UNIX domain sockets need not always be bound to a name, but, when bound, there can never be duplicate ordered sets such as: local pathname or foreign pathname.
+The path names can not refer to existing files.

 The bind() call allows a process to specify the local address of the socket.
-This forms the set <local address, local port> (or <local pathname>) while connect() and accept() complete a socket's association.
-The bind() system call is used as follows:
+This forms the set local address, local port (or local pathname) while connect() and accept() complete a socket's association.
+The bind() function call is used as follows:

+'''

 bind (s, name, namelen);

+'''

 s is the socket handle.
 The bound name is a byte string that is interpreted by the supporting protocol(s).
 Internet domain names contain an Internet address and port number.
 UNIX domain names contain a path name and a family.
-Code Example 2-1 binds the name /tmp/foo to a UNIX domain socket.
+Code Example 2-1 shows binding the name /tmp/foo to a UNIX domain socket.